Entering notes and rests

 Other durations, including double dots and 128th notes, can be selected if you first customize your toolbar and/or define your own keyboard shortcuts.

-Note: it is also possible to select duration using a MIDI keyboard, if you set up the keys you wish to use for this in advance.
+Note: It is also possible to select duration using a MIDI keyboard, if you set up the keys you wish to use for this in advance.

 Selecting pitch